ssvassiliev/OpenMP_presentation/_episodes/02-hello_world.md

 {: .callout}

 > ## Thread ordering
-> Try running the program a few times.
+> Compile the program and try running it a few times.
 > - What order do the threads write out their messages in?
 > - What's going on?
 >